OrderN/CONQUEST-release/docs/CONQUEST-manual/groundstate.rst

 The normal mode of operation for CONQUEST involves an iterative search for self-consistency between the potential and the charge density.
-However, it is also possible to run in a non-self-consistent manner, which will be considerably more efficient but les accurate.
+However, it is also possible to run in a non-self-consistent manner, either with a converged charge density for electronic structure analysis, or for dynamics, which will be considerably more efficient than a self-consistent calculation, but less accurate.

 Self consistency is set via the following parameters: